josbeir/cakephp-docs-md/docs/4/en/appendices/4-0-migration-guide.md

 releases.
 Before attempting to upgrade to 4.0, first upgrade to 3.8 and resolve all deprecation warnings.

-Refer to the [/appendices/4-0-upgrade-guide](appendices/4-0-upgrade-guide.md) for step by step instructions on how to upgrade to 4.0.
+Refer to the [4.0 Upgrade Guide](../appendices/4-0-upgrade-guide.md) for step by step instructions on how to upgrade to 4.0.

 ## Deprecated Features Removed